sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ```

-Since we were going to be creating multiple charts in this program, I craeted a function to save some of the formating details and specifics to run on all the charts.
+Since we are going to be creating multiple charts in this program, I craeted a function to save some of the formating details and specifics to run on all the charts.

 ```R
 # Function to create a single-level donut chart with middle label